chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ## Updating Notes

 Create a  edit.js page, as equal to new note in this we pass as parameter the note list in Note Ccomponent, with the id pass by url.
 It reuses the NoteForm component but in this case the content of
 TextArea appears inside of this.
-Other property is that we set GET_ME adn GET_NOTE query in order to update only when the user is the owner of the note else it shows the NoteForm component with the respectively content and the note id.
+Other property is that we set GET_ME and GET_NOTE query in order to update only when the user is the note owner else it shows the NoteForm component with the respectively content and the note id.

-some special key is sending a query to the component in this case we set some parameteres of the query like a id or redirects to a new page but this actions save on editNote that execute when the component is show like this...
+some special key is sending a query to the component.
+In this case, we set some parameteres of the query like a id or redirects to a new page but these actions save on editNote that execute when the component is showed like this...

 ```